 Although the retailer did make the notification that it was aware of the situation and was investigating the root cause of the message.
 To all this, users asked if they should do anything with their mail, accounts, or credit cards.

 The answer to their questions from the issuing bank was that they should do nothing because it was simply an error.
-Shortly after that, it apologized for the unplanned email and assured once again that it should do nothing with it.
+Shortly after that, it apologized for the unplanned email and assured people once again that no actions were required.

-In addition, Synchrony Bank emailed all its customers where it pointed out the following:
+In addition, Synchrony Bank sent an email to all its customers where it pointed out the following:

 “At Synchrony we take customer satisfaction very seriously.
 We are writing to inform you that one or more emails or text messages you may have received from Synchrony regarding ‘a test deposit was successful’ or ‘action required on your application’ on Monday, November 25 was sent in error.